lyzl2010/SWAT4LS_2017_Hackathon/README.md

 # Deep neural networks for analysing cancer genomics data
+The aim of the hackathon is to explore application of  deep neural networks on large scale health data sets.

 **Authors**: Md.
 Rezaul Karim, Oya Beyan, Michael Cochez, Lars Gleim, Nils Lukas and Stefan Decker
 **Organizers**: Fraunhofer FIT, Germany & Informatik 5, RWTH Aachen University, Aachen, Germany
-**Contact Persons**: Md.
+**Contact Person**: Md.
 Rezaul Karim (Email: rezaul.karim@fit.fraunhofer.de)
 ## Motivation
-The aim of the hackathon is to explore application of  deep neural networks on large scale health data sets.
 Although classical machine learning techniques allow researchers to identify groups (i.e. clusters) of related variables from data, the accuracy and effectiveness of these methods diminish for large and high-dimensional datasets.
 On the other hand, deep neural network architectures (the core of deep learning) can better exploit large-scale datasets to build complex models.
 Deep learning algorithms need robust feature engineering since this dataset comes with high-dimensional with large samples size.
 Feature engineering techniques such as correlation matrix, recursive feature elimination, genetic algorithms, and statistical hypothesis tests can help us to deal with these challenges.

 The main data source for this hackathon event would be The Cancer Genome Atlas (TCGA) project, which is available on the TCGA Research Network: http://cancergenome.nih.gov/.
 TCGA is a project that started in 2005 to catalog genetic mutations responsible for cancer using genome sequencing and bioinformatics.
 Currently, TCGA has 39 projects, each corresponding to a certain type of cancer.
 Each cancer type data are high-dimensional and heterogeneous consisting of masked somatic mutation data, copy number segment masked copy number segments, gene expression quantifications, DNA methylations, miRNA expression, and clinical data.
 Moreover, the TCGA project collects both clinical data and biospecimen(s) from each patient.